 Step 1: Open Safari, and go to stadia.google.com.

-Step 2: Tap the Share button located in the top-right corner.
+Step 2: Tap the Share button located in the upper-right corner.
 It resembles a box with an up arrow.

-Step 3: Tap the Add to Home Screen option listed on the drop-down menu.
+Step 3: Tap the Add to Home Screen option listed in the drop-down menu.

 Step 4: Tap Add on the following menu.

-Step 5: Tap on the new Stadia icon on the home screen to launch the streaming service.
+Step 5: Tap on the Stadia icon on your home screen to launch the streaming service.
 Note that its color scheme — a white logo against a red backdrop — is the exact opposite of the scheme used with Google’s App Store app (shown above on the right).